-Due to how crowded the airport is, it’s a good idea to book a taxi in advance.
+Due to the crowded airport, the best advice this Bangkok travel can provide is to book a taxi in advance.
 Depending on traffic, the airport is between 20 and 40 minutes away from downtown.

 Located in Thonglor, an area beyond the most touristic hoods – a true Bangkok beyond the crowd experience – with many of my favorite bars and restaurants, the Akyra recently went through a metamorphosis: from small business hotel to boutique experience.
 I have stayed here so many times it almost feels like my second home in Bangkok!

 The Thai capital is full of breathtaking hotels, and I’ve visited a few without staying.
 Be warned: although part of my Bangkok travel guide, these aren’t boutique!

 Marriott Bangkok Sukhumvit

 As luxurious as you would expect from the Marriott, this hotel is contemporary to its bone.
 It’s also located in Thonglor, my favorite neighborhood in town – you’ll read more about it below on this Bangkok travel guide!
 This place happens to be home to one of the best Bangkok rooftops: Octave.
-With its 360 view it is the perfect sunset place.
+With its 360 view, it is the perfect sunset place.

 A city icon by the river, this was the very first hotel built in the Thailand capital, back in 1876.
 A magnificent structure that’s very modern despite its age, any Bangkok travel guide will recommend you to visit the Mandarin Oriental.

 Even though you are not staying here, a visit is a must, as every Bangkok travel guide will tell you.
-Walk all the way through this luxurious resort to the river side and find a silent and peaceful spot surrounded by sky scrapers.
-Have a drink or dinner at the terrace or at Ciao, the perfect river side bar and dining place!
+Walk all the way through this luxurious resort to the riverside and find a silent and peaceful spot surrounded by skyscrapers.
+Have a drink or dinner at the terrace or at Ciao, the perfect riverside bar, and dining place!

 Eating & Drinking – Where?

 When I visit, I always try to take advantage of the unique views – by eating at the best Bangkok beyond the crowd rooftops!
 If none of these suit your taste you can always have a look at the best rooftop bars in Bangkok.

 Due to its height and design, the Vertigo rooftop is not for the faints of heart reading this Bangkok travel guide!
 Located above the luxurious Banyan Tree Hotel, this bar and grill towers at a 62nd floor.
 Its tornedau alone puts it among the best Bangkok restaurants!

 Among the best Bangkok restaurants (its Peruvian flavors are top notch), this is my favorite rooftop in town.
 On a 32nd floor, the vibe in Above Eleven is fantastic, with just the right mix of locals and tourists.
 We had our New Year’s Eve dinner here, among the stars.
 Party lovers can keep going until early morning downstairs at the Sukhumvit Soi 11, one of the most popular party areas with plenty of bars and nightclubs and a Bangkok beyond the crowd experience.

 A new favorite atop the Marriott, Octave offers an astounding 360° view of the city.
 It’s a great place for a drink with the sunset as your background!
 Fantastic view, lounge style.

 The most famous rooftop in Bangkok.
 Iconic as it is, Sirocco is usually full of tourists, and that’s made it lose some authenticity.
 Still, this rooftop’s majestic view is definitely worth the visit, and it’s on every Bangkok travel guide.
 It was also the backdrop for a few scenes in The Hangover Part II!
 Not a Bangkok beyond the crowd spot.
 Still oen to tick off!

 Although they may look shabby from the outside, there’s more than meets the eye at Thonglor.
 You’ll feel almost like you’re walking into speakeasies!

 Also known as Sukhumvit Soi 55, Thonglor is oozing with cool places to hang out, particularly around the Akyra Hotel.

 The coolest place in this Bangkok travel guide and for a Bangkok beyond the crowd experience!
 A community mall consisting of bars, restaurants and shops, the vibe at The Commons is oozing future.
 Here you will find the hip and young crowd in Bangkok, all with the same interest and passion for design, ingredients and sustainability.

 My favorite spot here is Roast, on the top floor, one of the darlings of this Bangkok travel guide.
 A brunch and lunch place with a fantastic and healthy menu.
-I am partial to their particularly yummy avocado toast, their smoothies and fantastic omelettes.
+I am partial to their particularly yummy avocado toast, their smoothies, and fantastic omelettes.

 Since the restaurant is pretty popular, you might have to wait 15 to 20 minutes for a table, but it’s definitely worth it.
 Hip hangout with a huge local crowd to really feel the city!
 Instagramable and a great place for some blogger time!

-The capital of Thailand is one of the most thrilling cities in the world, and as such, there are endless things to do in Bangkok.
-And, as it happens in most large cities, there are multiple faces to it!
+The capital of Thailand is one of the most thrilling cities in the world, and as such, the best things to do in Bangkok are so varied.
+And, as it happens in most large cities, there are multiple faces to this Bangkok travel guide!
 There’s something special for every kind of traveler, from professional partygoers to yogis and everything in between.

-You should take into account that, although taxis are super cheap, traffic can be a nightmare, particularly on rush hour.
-Other options to get around include tuk tuks and motorbikes.
+You should take into account that, although taxis are super cheap, traffic can be a nightmare.
+Every Bangkok travel guide will recommend alternative options to get around like tuk-tuks and motorbikes.
 Last but not least is the Skytrain, the city’s public transport system.
 This is an elevated train where you can see Bangkok as you move around, without having to suffer the infamous traffic.

 For mindful and spiritual travellers, the best advice on this Bangkok travel guide is to visit to the downtown island of Rattanakosin, often dubbed the Old City.
 The most important Buddhist temples in the country are here, and a Bangkok visit is not complete without visiting them.
 The biggest attraction there is Wat Phra Kaew or the Emerald Buddha, the most sacred temple in Thailand.
 Another impressive sight is Wat Pho, allegedly the largest reclining Buddha statue in the world.